 Minor refinements like smoothing contours, refining edges, or re-polishing the teeth bonding can make a significant difference to how natural it looks and how comfortable it feels.

-These small changes are often enough to transform the result – without replacing the composite bonding at all.
+These small changes are often enough to improve the result – without replacing the composite bonding at all.

 When Replacement Or Alternatives Make Sense